 Carbon nanothreads, also known as diamond nanothreads, are 1D-crystalline polymers formed from sp3 bonded carbon.
-They're formed by compressing molecular species (e.g. benzene, pyridine, furan) up to GPa of pressure.
+They are formed by compressing molecular species (e.g. benzene, pyridine, furan) at extreme pressures.

 Phosphine Coordination materials

 Phosphine Coordination Materials (PCMs) are a new class of porous coordination polymers that use suitably functionalized phosphine ligands to link between metal nodes.
 The P(III) phosphine site allows for a wide variety of both pre- and post-synthetic modifications.

 - The discovery of new PCM materials based on tris(p-carboxylato) triphenyl phosphine P(C6H4COOH)3

 - The incorporation of catalytically active metal species via pre-, peri- and post-synthetic modification

 “Direct, One-Pot Syntheses of MOFs Decorated with Low-Valent Metal-Phosphine Complexes” Organometallics 2019, 38, 3406-3411.
 DOI: 10.1021/acs.organomet.9b00319

 “A MOF with cooperative phosphines that permits post-synthetic installation of open metal sites” Angew.
 Chem.
 Int.
 Ed.
 2018, 57, 9295-9299.
 DOI: 10.1002/anie.201802402